 With the blessing from one of the Hollywood elite, Donnie Darko was finally completed only for it to suffer horribly at the hands of careless releasing and national tragedy.
 Eventually discovered and championed by global film critics, Darko finally stepped into the light of critical attention that was being paid to both the film and its flagship track, the sombre cover version of Tears for Fears' Mad World, which would ultimately become Christmas number one in the UK.
 After years of head scratching and wild theories as to the deeper meanings of Darko's inner subtexts, Kelly released an extended Director's Cut of the film in 2005 replete with deleted scenes and inserts that helped to clarify aspects, whilst making other threads all the more complex.

-Whilst it's rare that a young filmmaker's flagship work is so lauded and embedded in the collective memory of a generation, such is the cult appeal that Donnie Darko has gained over the last nine years that its acknowledgement as both cinematic oddity and treasure is surely incontestable, as this new Blu-ray rerelease demonstrates.
+Kelly has since moved on, proud of his debut's success yet eager to prove he is capable of much more.
+After the stumbling effort that was 2005's Southland Tales (booed off after its Cannes debut), Kelly also directed The Box, a Hitchcockian thriller based on the Richard Matheson short story Button Button.
+Whilst it's rare that a young filmmaker's flagship work is so lauded and embedded in the collective memory of a generation, such is the cult appeal that Donnie Darko has gained over the last nine years that its acknowledgement as both cinematic oddity and treasure is now surely incontestable.